A monotone Sinai theorem: Proof of Theorem 1

-By the definition of $\del{\zeta}$ and Proposition \ref{delJunco} and \eqref{del-eta}, it follows that $\psi$ can be easily defined from the deterministic function $\Psi$ of the proposition, provided that the origin is in a free interval on an action block.
-On the other hand, by \eqref{k-mark} with probability less that $\e'$ the origin belongs to a frozen interval, and by \eqref{large} with probability greater than $1-\e'$ the origin belongs to an action block where the star-filling is applied to the free intervals. \end{proof}
+By the definition of ${\zeta}_{\mathrm{alt}*}$ and Proposition~\ref {delJunco} and (iv), it follows that $\psi$ can be easily defined from the deterministic function $\Psi$ of the proposition, provided that the origin is in a free interval on an action block.
+On the other hand, by (iii) with probability less than $\varepsilon'$ the origin belongs to a frozen interval, and by (vi) with probability greater than $1-\varepsilon'$ the origin belongs to an action block where the star-filling is applied to the free intervals. \end{pf*}